 Archive service

 The archive service provides a generic means for persisting objects.
 It follows the basic Create/Retrieve/Update/Delete (CRUD) principles and therefore fits with most archiving systems.
 It provides a simple basic set of operations and a basic requirement on the information required to persist service objects in it.
 A further discussion of the use of the COM archive is given in section 6.3.1.1.

+Note that the COM Archive service is intended to provide a mission service for ongoing missions, as mission storage for the duration of those missions.
+Long term preservation archival services are enabled by other standards from CCSDS, namely the practices of the Reference Model for Open Archival Information Systems (OAIS) (CCSDS 650.0-M-2).
+Also in development as of this writing is the OAIS Interoperability Framework (OAIS-IF) that will be based on the principles of the MO Services Architecture, and when completed it will include Blue Books for protocols for long term digital preservation archive services.
+The OAIS suite of standards is focused on long term digital preservation, whereas the COM Archive service is a simpler archive storage service for near-term retrieval.

 Event service pattern